UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 Ranks 2,3 and 4,5 have the same value differences.
 Fortunately, because they are of the same sign, this doesn't impact the test's results.
 The sum of our positive ranks is 0 and the sum of our negative ranks is 55, with the W test statistic coming out as 0.
 Since this is well below the maximum value of 8 as specified above, we can say with confidence that there is a statistically significant difference in our easy and hard difficulty modes.

+## Testing
+Throughout the development process we tested our code thoroughly.
+The evaluative part of our process was invaluable here, and user feedback and experience was very helpful at identifying bugs and flaws with our game's design that we could refactor.
+We found that implementing testing scripts within our code was somewhat harder, mainly because of Processing's limitations as an IDE.
+After much discussion our team settled on pursuing white box testing coverage by writing assert tests for the integral parts of our code.

-### Testing
+### Consumable Tests
-Black Box
-White Box

-Chris's assert testing (for Florence to write up: no need to include evertyhing I did)

-I added some assert testing for consumables.
-For example in the Food class (https://github.com/UoB-COMSM0110/2024-group-3/blob/main/src/snakeGame/Food.pde) I asserted that the old food object is removed from the metadata:
+Test to make sure that old food object is removed from the metadata :

-         //assert that consumable cleared from metadata
-          assert getMapGridObjectData(oldColumn, oldRow) == null;
+         //  Assert that consumable cleared from metadata assert getMapGridObjectData(oldColumn, oldRow) == null;

-In the GameScreen class (https://github.com/UoB-COMSM0110/2024-group-3/blob/main/src/snakeGame/GameScreen.pde), I asserted that the food objects were added to the metadata correctly:
+Test to make sure that new food objects were added to the metadata :

           this.apple = new Apple(this);
           this.apple.setRandomConsumableLocation();
-          //assert that object at this location in metadata is an apple assert getMapGridObjectData((int) apple.gridLocation.x, (int)apple.gridLocation.y) instanceof Apple;
+          //  Assert that object at this location in metadata is an apple assert getMapGridObjectData((int) apple.gridLocation.x, (int)apple.gridLocation.y) instanceof Apple;
           this.banana = new Banana(this);
           this.banana.setRandomConsumableLocation();